 Children always receive some training to ensure they develop hearing and spoken language skills.
 Adults may also receive rehabilitation, though their progress may be faster because their brains have already learned to interpret sound.
 The amount of time needed for communication training or rehabilitation varies from a few months to several years.

 Also, despite well-established clinical procedures, the amount of benefit is not the same for everyone.
-Children and adults who receive cochlear implants shortly after losing hearing tend to benefit from improved speech understanding more than do those who receive implants several decades after hearing loss began.
+Children and adults who receive cochlear implants shortly after losing hearing tend to benefit from improved speech understanding more than do those who receive implants a decade or more after hearing loss began.

 Are you a candidate?